 - Oil and dead skin cells getting clogged in hair follicles

 - Excess activity of androgen hormone

 - Family History

-Hair follicles are directly connected to oil producing glands.
-Clogging of hair follicles with oil and other particles result in formation of acne.
-Stress, certain medications, carbohydrate rich diet etc. increase the risk of affection with acne.
+Hair follicles are directly connected to oil-producing glands.
+Clogging of hair follicles with oil and other particles results in the formation of acne.
+Stress, certain medications, carbohydrate-rich diet, etc. increase the risk of affection with acne.

 Symptoms of Acne

 Signs and symptoms of acne vary in each individual.
-It is mainly expressed on face, forehead, chest, upper back and shoulder region as these areas have more oil glands.
+It is mainly expressed on the face, forehead, chest, upper back, and shoulder region as these areas have more oil glands.
 Major manifestations include:

 - Blackheads (opened pores)